-Online gallery for Traditional tribal masks of the warrior native for cultural dance.
-Hudoq is a thanksgiving festival of the Dayak ethnic group of Kalimantan, Indonesia.
-This can be a very beautiful wall decoration.
+This category cater the collections for Traditional tribal masks.
+One type of mask that is very famous is Hudoq mask.
+It is a thanksgiving festival of the Dayak ethnic group of Kalimantan, Indonesia.

 According to the traditional beliefs of the Bahau, Busang, Modang, Ao’heng, and Penihing people, hudoqs are thirteen crop-destroying pests, including rats, lions, and crows.
 During this festival the Hudoqs are symbolized by dancers who wear tribal masks.
 They representing pests and jackets made of areca palm or banana tree bark.
 The dance is finished when two human hudoqs come out and chase the pest hudoqs.